Your guide to family events in Greenville, Spartanburg and beyond this weekend - NewsBreak

-Events are returning in full force – many with fundraisers and supply drives included.
-Please continue to check with event organizers before you head out for any event or program scheduled prior to the hurricane.
+Make those fall and Halloween memories this week!
+Please continue to check with event organizers before you head out for any event or program scheduled prior to the hurricane, though most in the Upstate are back on track.
 We are updating on our Facebook page as news is shared.
-As always, we’ve got help and tips and much more for your parenting journey – along with our full October calendar – at upstateparent.com .
+As always, we’ve got helps and tips and much more for your parenting journey – along with our full October calendar – at upstateparent.com .

 To include your organization’s family friendly events in Upstate Parent, email chris@worthyplace.com .